AqwamCreates/DataPredict-Agent/docs/Tutorials/EnablingFreeWillToOurAgents.md

   * Regular Free Will

-  * Free Will With Deep Reinforcement Learning (Requires DataPredict Library)
+  * Free Will With Deep Reinforcement Learning (Requires The DataPredict Library)

 We will look at how we can add the free will to the agents below.